Print

 Instructions

-2. Add the zucchini, bell pepper, onion, and garlic; cook an additional 3-4 minutes or until vegetables are slightly tender.
+3. Add the zucchini, bell pepper, onion, and garlic; cook for an additional 3-4 minutes, or until the vegetables are slightly tender.

 Nutrition Information